Fall Motorcycle Safety in Conroe

 This fall and all yearlong, the National Highway Traffic Safety Administration (NHTSA) is calling on drivers to Share The Road with motorcyclists.
 Motorcycle riders are at the mercy of their fellow roadway users.
 The most important part of safely sharing the road is making a commitment to distraction-free driving.
 If you’re texting or paying attention to your phone, you’re not sharing the road.

 Also, always remember to give motorcycle riders plenty of room.
 Never tailgate or crowd a motorcycle.
 In the event of a roadway emergency, they need extra space to maneuver.
-A motorcycle can’t stop on a dime and should never have to run off the road to flee a dangerous situation.

 U.S. Motorcycle Crash Statistics